Rekeii/collab/README.md

 # Introduction
 An introduction to this spaghetti-style, absolutely scuffed hub of our brains combined.
-All done via [git](https://git-scm.com) and [ObsidianMD](https://obsidian.md/).
+All done via [git](https://git-scm.com), [ObsidianMD](https://obsidian.md/) and [Zotero](https://www.zotero.org/).

-Obsidian is a markdown note-taking system.
+We may or may not be organized.
+We may or may not have notes flying everywhere.

 ## File system explained: